 The Tierpark Hagenbeck is a zoo on the outskirts of Hamburg.
 The zoo has a new elephant pavilion and an aquarium.
 Their animals are kept in an environment that is as close to their habitat as possible.

 Internationales Maritimes Museum Hamburg

 The Dungeon in Hamburg is the tourist chain that you see in the UK.
-They tell gruesome stories around the dungeon and there is 360 sets.
+They tell gruesome stories around the dungeon and there are 360 sets.
 There are 11 interactive shows covering 600 years of history.
 Plus they have 2 underground rides.
 If you purchase your tickets online in advance you can save money.
-Tickets online are 17,43 euros each.
-This attraction is recommended for children age 10 and over.
+This attraction is recommended for children aged 10 and over.

 Cap San Diego